relvaner/actor4j-core/Readme.md

 ## Presentation of different actor types within `actor4j` ##
 Four important actors, derived from the class `Actor`, are to be presented next.
 The class `Actor` is an abstract class.

-### ActorGroupMember ###
+### ActorGroupMember (Interface) ###
-The use of this class signals to the `ActorSystem` that the correspondingly implemented actor is a member of a group.
+The use of this interface signals to the `ActorSystem` that the correspondingly implemented actor is a member of a group.
 This is taken into account when distributing the actors to the threads.
 Actors belonging to a group are held together on a thread.
 The basic idea behind this has already been explained in our paper (see chapters results and conclusion [[?](#?)]).
 Inter-communication between threads is more expensive than pure intra-communication (within the same thread).

+### ActorWithGroup ###
+This class implements the interface `ActorGroupMember`.

 ### ResourceActor ###
 Workload tasks should not be performed within the `ActorSystem`.
 Because they block the reactive system and it is no longer responsive.
 Therefore the class `ResorceActor` is provided.
 These special actors are executed in a separate thread pool, thus avoiding disturbances within the `ActorSystem`.
 It should distinguish stateless (`@Stateless`) and stateful (`@Stateful`) actors.
 The advantage of this distinction lies in the fact that stateless actors can be executed in parallel.